Generalized Bayesian Additive Regression Trees: Theory and Software: Introduction

 \section{Introduction}

-Additive ensemble of Bayesian trees \citep{chipman1998bayesian, denison1998bayesian}, more popularly known as Bayesian additive regression trees (BART) \citep{chipman2010bart} is a flexible semiparametric tool that has been extremely successful in a multitude of high dimensional classification and regression tasks.
-Aided by efficient software implementations, (\texttt{BART} R package of \cite{sparapani2019bart}, \texttt{bartMachine} R package of \cite{bleich2014variable}, \texttt{parallel BART} of \cite{pratola2014parallel} and \texttt{XBART} of \cite{he2019xbart}), BART has thrived in a wide range of application areas, including causal inference \citep{hill2011bayesian, hill2013assessing, hahn2017bayesian}, interaction detection \citep{du2019interaction}, survival analysis \citep{sparapani2016nonparametric}, time series analysis \citep{taddy2011dynamic, deshpande2020vc} and variable selection \citep{bleich2014variable, linero2018bayesian, liu2018abc, liu2020variable}, to name a few.
-Even though BART was initially proposed for predicting univariate continuous and binary response variables, due to its flexibility and impressive performance, multiple extensions have emerged over the subsequent years, that are suitable for both univariate and multivariate prediction problems where the response variable is of a wider variety (e.g. categorical and count data \citep{murray2017log}, heteroscedastic responses \citep{pratola2019heteroscedastic}) and / or the target regression surface is of a constrained nature (e.g. monotone BART \citep{chipman2016high}, varying coefficient BART \citep{deshpande2020vc}, BART with targeted smoothing \citep{starling2020bart} etc.).
+Additive ensemble of Bayesian trees \citep{chipman1998bayesian, denison1998bayesian}, more popularly known as Bayesian additive regression trees (BART) \citep{chipman2010bart} is a flexible tool that has been extremely successful in a multitude of high dimensional classification and regression tasks.
+Aided by efficient software implementations, (e.g. R packages \texttt{BART} of \cite{sparapani2019bart}, \texttt{bartMachine} of \cite{bleich2014variable}, \texttt{parallel BART} of \cite{pratola2014parallel}, \texttt{XBART} of \cite{he2019xbart} and \texttt{dbarts} of \cite{dorie2025package}), BART has thrived in a wide range of application areas, including causal inference \citep{hill2011bayesian, hill2013assessing, hahn2017bayesian}, dynamic treatment regimes \citep{li2024dynamic}, interaction detection \citep{du2019interaction}, survival analysis \citep{sparapani2016nonparametric}, time series analysis \citep{taddy2011dynamic, deshpande2020vc} and variable selection \citep{bleich2014variable, linero2018bayesian, liu2018abc, liu2020variable}, to name a few.
+Even though BART was initially proposed for predicting univariate continuous and binary response variables, due to its flexibility and impressive performance, multiple extensions have emerged over the subsequent years, that are suitable for both univariate and multivariate prediction problems where the response variable is of a wider variety (e.g. categorical and count data \citep{murray2017log}, heteroscedastic responses \citep{pratola2019heteroscedastic}, multivariate skewed responses \citep{um2023bayesian}) and/or the target regression surface is of a constrained nature (e.g. monotone BART \citep{chipman2016high}, varying coefficient BART \citep{deshpande2020vc}, BART with targeted smoothing \citep{starling2020bart} and interval-censored survival data \citep{basak2022semiparametric} etc.).